-(b) Notwithstanding anything in this Lease to the contrary, Landlord shall be entitled to fifty percent (50%) of the Net Ticket Revenues (defined below) generated from or related to the Florida-Georgia Facility Events (the “Landlord’s Share”).
+Notwithstanding anything in this Lease to the contrary, Landlord shall be entitled to fifty percent (50%) of the Net Ticket Revenues (defined below) generated from or related to the Florida-Georgia Facility Events (the “Landlord’s Share”).
 During each calendar year during the Term (and any Renewal Term), within ninety (90) days after the conclusion of the Florida-Georgia Facility Events, Tenant shall remit to Landlord the Landlord’s Share payable pursuant to this Section 9(b) along with a statement of accounting for the such calendar year showing the Net Ticket Revenues from the Florida-Georgia Facility Events, including total Ticket Revenues and related expenses, which statement shall be certified by Tenant’s chief financial officer and in form reasonably acceptable to Landlord.
 Landlord shall have the right at Tenant’s designated offices to audit all of Tenant’s books and records pertaining to the Ticket Revenues and expenses related to the Florida-Georgia Facility Events.
 Landlord shall notify Tenant of Landlord’s intent to audit at least thirty (30) days prior to the designated audit date.
 If such audit shall disclose any error in the calculation of Net Ticket Revenues from the Florida-Georgia Facility Events, Landlord shall provide Tenant with a copy of the audit, and an appropriate adjustment shall be made forthwith.
 Landlord shall assume the cost of any audit unless Landlord shall discover errors of more than two percent (2%) of the amount calculated by Tenant as the Landlord’s Share, in which case Tenant shall pay the cost of such audit.
 For purposes of this Lease, the term “Net Ticket Revenues” shall mean revenues generated by any and all ticket sales and any other admission charges (including without limitation, cover charges, but excluding admission or cover charges imposed by a Subtenant for access to its subleased premises) for any Florida-Georgia Facility Event less all costs and expenses incurred by Tenant that are solely attributable to the use of the Facility Premises for Florida-Georgia Facility Events, including all costs relating to the set-up or breakdown for such Florida-Georgia Facility Events, all costs related to the conduct of such Florida-Georgia Facility Events, including for personnel (security personnel, facility and system operators, janitorial personnel and other personnel), utility expenses and post-event clean-up expenses of the Facility Premises; each party’s costs for any third-party services necessary for such Florida-Georgia Facility Events, costs for repairing damage to the Facility Premises caused on the Florida-Georgia Facility Events or otherwise arising from the Florida-Georgia Facility Events (except for ordinary wear and tear, and such damage that is covered by insurance required to be maintained by Tenant hereunder or for which Tenant otherwise receives payment therefor by a third party) and all costs associated with ticketing function, including the costs to be incurred and the procedure for reimbursement, but excluding all costs and expenses that would be incurred by Tenant regardless of the occurrence of the Florida-Georgia Facility Events.

 LED Screens.